uwadonemmanuel/Langchain_LLM_Applications/readme.md

 ### Available Apps

 - **Voice Assistant RAG**: A voice-powered retrieval-augmented generation (RAG) assistant that processes documents and supports text-to-speech (TTS) with both ElevenLabs and Deepgram integration.
-- **Lunar AI Assistant**: Your friendly AI assistant powered by Groq/OpenAI that provides conversational AI capabilities without authentication requirements.
+- **News Summarizer**: Your friendly News Summarizer powered by OpenAI/Ollama models that Summarizes articles.
+- **YouTube Summarizer**: Your friendly YouTube Video Summarizer that downloads and transcribes YouTube videos using Whisper and generates comprehensive summaries of video content.

 ## 2. Features